En person som går på toppen av rødøløva med usikt mot havet i bakgrunnen Simon Fossheim / Visit Helgeland

 Hiking description

-Rødøyløva is one of the classic summit hikes in Helgeland, situated at an elevation of approximately 440 meters above sea level.
-The ascent is quite steep, but at the top of Rødøyløva’s “head,” you are rewarded with a phenomenal view spanning from the Lofoten Wall in the north to Vega in the south.
-The trail is marked and well-defined, with stone steps in the steepest sections.
+Standing about 440 meters above sea level, Rødøyløva is a classic summit hike in Helgeland.
+The trail is quite steep, but the reward at the top is a phenomenal panorama, reaching from the Lofoten Wall in the north to Vega in the south.
+As a National Tourist Trail, the path is well-marked and maintained, with stone steps in the steepest sections.

 Starting from Klokkergården, the trail is initially steep for the first 200 meters of ascent, but you quickly encounter a spectacular view.
 From the summit, you have panoramic views in all directions.
 You can even gaze down at the beautiful, chalk-white beaches below.
 The crystal-clear water surrounding hundreds of small islands is a magnificent sight.
 It offers breathtaking views, but please exercise caution as you are standing at the edge of a 400-meter cliff.